apache/carbondata/docs/datamap/bloomfilter-datamap-guide.md

 ## Loading Data
 When loading data to main table, BloomFilter files will be generated for all the index_columns given in DMProperties which contains the blockletId and a BloomFilter for each index column.
-These index files will be written inside a folder named with datamap name inside each segment folders.
+These index files will be written inside a folder named with DataMap name inside each segment folders.

 ## Querying Data

-User can verify whether a query can leverage BloomFilter datamap by executing `EXPLAIN` command, which will show the transformed logical plan, and thus user can check whether the BloomFilter datamap can skip blocklets during the scan.
+User can verify whether a query can leverage BloomFilter DataMap by executing `EXPLAIN` command, which will show the transformed logical plan, and thus user can check whether the BloomFilter DataMap can skip blocklets during the scan.
-If the datamap does not prune blocklets well, you can try to increase the value of property `BLOOM_SIZE` and decrease the value of property `BLOOM_FPP`.
+If the DataMap does not prune blocklets well, you can try to increase the value of property `BLOOM_SIZE` and decrease the value of property `BLOOM_FPP`.

 ## Data Management With BloomFilter DataMap
-Data management with BloomFilter datamap has no difference with that on Lucene datamap.
+Data management with BloomFilter DataMap has no difference with that on Lucene DataMap.
 You can refer to the corresponding section in `CarbonData Lucene DataMap`.

 ## Useful Tips
 + BloomFilter DataMap is suggested to be created on the high cardinality columns.
  Query conditions on these columns are always simple `equal` or `in`, such as 'col1=XX', 'col1 in (XX, YY)'.
-+ We can create multiple BloomFilter datamaps on one table, but we do recommend you to create one BloomFilter datamap that contains multiple index columns, because the data loading and query performance will be better.
++ We can create multiple BloomFilter DataMaps on one table, but we do recommend you to create one BloomFilter DataMap that contains multiple index columns, because the data loading and query performance will be better.
 + `BLOOM_FPP` is only the expected number from user, the actually FPP may be worse.
- If the BloomFilter datamap does not work well, you can try to increase `BLOOM_SIZE` and decrease `BLOOM_FPP` at the same time.
+ If the BloomFilter DataMap does not work well, you can try to increase `BLOOM_SIZE` and decrease `BLOOM_FPP` at the same time.
  Notice that bigger `BLOOM_SIZE` will increase the size of index file and smaller `BLOOM_FPP` will increase runtime calculation while performing query.
-+ '0' skipped blocklets of BloomFilter datamap in explain output indicates that BloomFilter datamap does not prune better than Main datamap.
++ '0' skipped blocklets of BloomFilter DataMap in explain output indicates that BloomFilter DataMap does not prune better than Main DataMap.
  (For example since the data is not ordered, a specific value may be contained in many blocklets.
 In this case, bloom may not work better than Main DataMap.)
  If this occurs very often, it means that current BloomFilter is useless.
 You can disable or drop it.
- Sometimes we cannot see any pruning result about BloomFilter datamap in the explain output, this indicates that the previous datamap has pruned all the blocklets and there is no need to continue pruning.
+ Sometimes we cannot see any pruning result about BloomFilter DataMap in the explain output, this indicates that the previous DataMap has pruned all the blocklets and there is no need to continue pruning.
-+ In some scenarios, the BloomFilter datamap may not enhance the query performance significantly but if it can reduce the number of spark task, there is still a chance that BloomFilter datamap can enhance the performance for concurrent query.
++ In some scenarios, the BloomFilter DataMap may not enhance the query performance significantly but if it can reduce the number of spark task, there is still a chance that BloomFilter DataMap can enhance the performance for concurrent query.
-+ Note that BloomFilter datamap will decrease the data loading performance and may cause slightly storage expansion (for datamap index file).
++ Note that BloomFilter DataMap will decrease the data loading performance and may cause slightly storage expansion (for DataMap index file).